blueocto/motor-garage-ecomm-wp/wp-content/plugins/formidable/readme.txt

 * New: Use frm_inline_success for the class in the customized HTML to move the success message next to the submit button. "frm_inline_success frm_alignright_success" will right-align the message.
 * Tweak: Improve the admin listing pages when nothing has been created.
 * Fix: Update the recaptcha for better reliability to catch more spam.

+= 4.06.03 =
+* More consistent dropdown styling with multiselect dropdowns.
+* Prepare the code for handling permissions options as an array of roles.
+* Fix: WP 5.5 - Email subject lines were coming through encoded.
+* Fix: WP 5.5 - When WP Mail SMTP was installed, the Formidable SMTP page has an error.

+= 4.05.02 =
+* New: Added frm_message_placement hook to show the message below the form
+* New: New classes that can be used in the class setting: frm_plain_success (Removes styling from the success message) and frm_below_success (Moves the success message below).
+* Add Formidable back to the admin bar.
+This is now a setting if the default WordPress v5.2+ behavior is desired.
+* Fix: Review requests were added to the inbox too frequently for sites with multiple admins.
+* Fix: Elementor conflict by using the glost $post in the admin area.
+* Fix: The color picker position in the styling settings was off for some options.

+= 4.05.01 =
+* Fix: The entry list wasn't always showing the entries.
+* Better sync between review requests in inbox and message.

+= 4.05 =
+* Updates to the default styling.
+* New: Added an inbox as a centralized place for notices and communication.
+* New: Added frm_color_block and frm_total_big classes for more beautiful forms.
+* Help prevent common email issues by showing a warning in the email settings when the from and to email addresses are the same.
+* Fix: Forms edited after export and reimported were losing the required indicator in some cases.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>